 Here’s what you will need to make 2 DIY window treatments:

 2 yards of fabric (more or less depending on the size of your windows)

 All the tutorials I found were “no sew” which required gluing the fabric.
-I prefer sewing to make things look a little more professional, so I cut my fabric to size and turned under the edges twice, then edge stitched all around.
-I ended up with a large panel of fabric.
+I prefer sewing to make things look a little more professional, so I ended up with a large panel of fabric.